 *Public transit does not allow tax returns as of July 1st 2017*

-Do all members of the family need to be present?
+Do all members of the family need to take an appointment?

-No, it is not necessary for all members to be present at the Tax Clinic.
-However, all their documents need to be handed in (SIN, slips, receipts, etc.)
+No, it is not necessary for all members to schedule an appointment and be present.
+However, all their documents need to be gathered (SIN, slips, receipts, etc.)